glitchops/ducky-scripts/README.md

-# AERMORed bad USB scripts
+# GlitchOps bad USB scripts

-A collection of bad USB scripts used at AERMORed.
+A collection of bad USB scripts used at GlitchOps.